GorkaAbad/Automated-error-viewer/README.md

 ## Usage

 Make sure python is installed.
+Currently only tested with Python files.
+Working on adding support to other languages.
 ```
 python3 stackError.py <path to the file you want to execute> <arguments if needed>
 ```